paradise-runner/glowdoc/docs/entry.md

 ### 🔍 **Search-First Experience**

 Built-in search helps users find exactly what they're looking for, when they need it.

+### 🔥 **Hot Reload Development**

+Revolutionary development experience with instant rebuilds and browser refresh - see your changes in real-time as you write.

 ## Our Philosophy